 It is our responsibility to protect our personnel, our partners, our participants, and our volunteers against any potential harm associated with our activities during the pandemic.
 We are committed to offering safe transformative human rights education programs that uphold and protect the rights of all.

 Equitas has made most of its activities virtual since March 2020.
 The rules that we follow are constantly adjusted to conform to government and public health recommendations.
 Currently, the majority of Equitas’ employees are working from home, depending on their province of residence.

 Since March 2020, all international trips have been cancelled.
 While we give preference to virtual activities, some of our initiatives, such as training and workshops, do take place in person.
 In-person activities only take place in countries where government regulations permit them.
+It is important that Equitas acknowledges the expertise of our partners in the South and the fact that context, lived reality, and constraints vary from one place in the world to another.

-About two months before organizing an activity, we implement a rigorous risk-evaluation process with our local partners.
+About two months before organizing an activity, we implement a rigorous risk-evaluation process in collaboration with our local partners.
 If the risk of a COVID-19 outbreak is deemed to be moderate or high and this risk cannot be attenuated by applying preventative measures, the activity is simply canceled.

 If the risk-analysis is favourable, Equitas’ staff collaborates remotely with our colleagues on site who are responsible for logistics and running the event.
 Equitas is committed to providing all necessary information and resources to our employees, partners, and participants so that we can reduce the risks they may be susceptible to during our activities and ensure that adequate safety measures are taken and that we respect the public health regulations of the country where the in-person activity or meeting takes place.

 Equitas insists on the following minimum public health requirements at each of its in-person events wherever they may take place in the world.
 Equitas and its partners may go above and beyond these recommendations at any time: